betapictoris/graveyard/readme.md

  - It's built on top of archives, this means there is no need for elevated permissions.
  - "Graves," are managed by Graveyard, as opposed to being untracked files.

+> [!NOTE]
+> Graveyard is considered to be feature-complete, feature pull requests
+> may not be merged.

 ## What was wrong with Tomb?

 Now, there wasn't anything inherently wrong with Tomb.
 Although, I had a few